cleanzr/dblinkR/README.md

 ## Example

 The [RLdata500 vignette](vignettes/RLdata500.Rmd) demonstrates how to
-use the `dblinkR` to perform entity resolution for a small synthetic data set.
-This example is small enough to run well on a laptop (Spark cluster not required).
+use `dblinkR` to perform entity resolution for a small synthetic data set.
+This example is small enough to run on a laptop (Spark cluster not required).

 ## Licence